rieljasperapos/3105-backend-design-activity/README.md

 ### **1. Testing the `POST /signin` endpoint:**

-To register a new user, use the following `curl` command:
+To sign in a user, use the following `curl` command:

 ```bash
 curl -X POST http://localhost:3000/signin \